Shimmer and Shine

 Shimmer and Shine is an animated television series created by Farnaz Esnaashari-Charmatz and produced by Guru Studio on Season 1, Xentrix Studios on Seasons 2–4, and Nickelodeon Animation Studio.
 It premiered on Nickelodeon's Nick Jr. block on August 24, 2015, and ran for four seasons until February 9, 2020.
-The show is about twin genies, Shimmer and Shine, who grant wishes for their human friend Leah.
+The show is about twin genie sisters, Shimmer and Shine, who grant wishes for their human friend Leah.

 On March 19, 2018, new episodes moved to the separate Nick Jr. Channel.

 Plot

 The first season is set in the human world and focuses on a young girl named Leah who is friends with twin genie sisters named Shimmer and Shine.
 Each day, the genies grant Leah three wishes, but they often make mistakes.
 Each episode features Leah working together with the genies to resolve the problems they unintentionally cause, all while keeping Shimmer and Shine a secret from her next door neighbor and best friend Zac.

 In the second season, the characters are transported to Zahramay Falls, a magical land where Shimmer and Shine live.
 Leah reveals her genies' existence to Zac, who is given a genie of his own, named Kaz.
 Shimmer and Shine continue to grant Leah wishes in Zahramay Falls and befriend the sovereign of the land, Princess Samira.
 The season includes Samira's pet peacock, Roya and Leah's pet fox, Parisa.
 Also, Zeta, a villainous sorceress, and finally, Zeta's dragon, Nazboo.